Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: METHODS

 We seek to find the optimal parameters $\Theta^* = \argmax_{\Theta}(J(\Theta))$.
-This is a high-dimensional optimisation problem with a scoring function that is expensive to evaluate and cannot be computed in closed form.
+This high-dimensional optimisation problem has a scoring function that is expensive to evaluate and cannot be computed in closed form.
 As such, Bayesian optimization is a suitable framework.
-Concretely, we opt for BoTorch~\cite{balandat2020botorch,olson2025ax}, whose acquisition function navigates the exploration-exploitation tradeoff to generate promising candidate parameter sets $\Theta_k$ at each iteration $k$ of a total $n_\text{SIM-BO}$ iterations.
+We opt for BoTorch~\cite{balandat2020botorch,olson2025ax}, whose acquisition function navigates the exploration-exploitation tradeoff to generate promising candidate parameter sets $\Theta_k$ at each iteration $k$ of a total $n_\text{SIM-BO}$ iterations.